Eczema and Stress: Understanding the Connection and How to Manage It

 1. Stick to a Gentle Skincare Routine

-A consistent skincare routine can minimise flare-ups and keep your skin healthy.
+A consistent routine helps prevent stress eczema flare-ups and keep your skin healthy.

-- Moisturise Frequently: Use a thick, fragrance-free moisturiser to keep your skin hydrated and protected.
+- Moisturise Frequently: Use a thick, fragrance-free moisturizer to keep your skin hydrated and protected.

 - Avoid Harsh Products: Stick to gentle, soap-free cleansers that won’t strip your skin of its natural oils.

-- Use Prescribed Medications: If you have severe flare-ups, follow your dermatologist’s advice on using topical treatments or medications.
+- Use Prescribed Medications: If you have eczema caused by stress, follow your dermatologist’s advice on using topical treatments or medications.

 2. Manage Stress Proactively